 Audit Management Systems are vital for organizations to maintain a culture of continuous improvement while achieving business objectives.
-There has been a recent upgrade made to the International Standards for Auditing Management Systems to help organizations maintain a competitive edge in the marketplace.
+There has been a recent upgrade made to the ISO 19011:2018 Guidelines for Audit Management Systems to help organizations maintain a competitive edge in the marketplace.

-The most recent version released in July announces the guidelines for all the aspects of the audit management systems from the basic principles of audit, audit management program, performing audits and managing the audit findings while setting out the guidelines for evaluation of the competency level for the people involved in the entire audit process.
+The most recent version released in July announces the ISO 19011:2018 Guidelines for Audit management systems from the basic principles of audit, audit management program, performing audits and managing the audit findings while setting out the guidelines for evaluation of the competency level for the people involved in the entire audit process.

 There is an increased emphasis on risk-based audit processes in the new revision of auditing principles to drive continuous improvement more effectively.
 The new principles also talk about harmonizing the multiple systems available in a place with a standardized approach for the entire auditing process.